run-ai/docs/docs/Researcher/cli-reference/runai-attach.md

 ## Options

-<job-name\> the name of the job to run the command in
+<job-name\> the name of the Job to run the command with.
+Mandatory.

 --no-stdin
 > Do not attach STDIN.